 Blog

-How to prepare for a locums assignment
+How to prepare for a locum tenens assignment

-Illustration - locum preparing for locums assignment
+illustration of two doctors preparing for a locums assignment

 Colin Zhu, DO, DipABLM, Chef shares his insights on how to plan and get ready for a locum tenens assignment.